AT-290690/qey/README.md

 (Array sequance (scan sequance fibonacci))
 ```

-Embark on a transformative coding experience with Qeq, an advanced environment meticulously crafted for Lisp enthusiasts.
+Embark on a transformative coding experience with Qey, an advanced environment meticulously crafted for Lisp enthusiasts.
 Discover the art of elegant Lisp programming in a user-friendly browser interface, where your creativity knows no limits.

 Key Features:

-🚀 Effortless Browser-Based Lisp Programming: Qeq streamlines the process of writing Lisp programs, offering a smooth and intuitive interface accessible directly from your browser.
+🚀 Effortless Browser-Based Lisp Programming: Qey streamlines the process of writing Lisp programs, offering a smooth and intuitive interface accessible directly from your browser.
 Experience the unparalleled convenience of coding without the hassle of installations or setups.

-📊 Dynamic Sheet Creation and CSV Export: Elevate your data visualization game with Qeq's robust capabilities.
+📊 Dynamic Sheet Creation and CSV Export: Elevate your data visualization game with Qey's robust capabilities.
 Craft intricate tables and visual representations with ease, and seamlessly export them into professional-grade CSV files.
-Qeq ensures your data speaks volumes, making your insights impactful and visually compelling.
+Qey ensures your data speaks volumes, making your insights impactful and visually compelling.

 🔗 Secure and Collaborative Code Sharing: Foster collaboration effortlessly by sharing your Lisp programs securely via unique, shareable links.
-Qeq promotes a collaborative ecosystem where ideas flourish, enabling professionals to engage, refine, and expand their knowledge base collectively.
+Qey promotes a collaborative ecosystem where ideas flourish, enabling professionals to engage, refine, and expand their knowledge base collectively.

 ```lisp
 (import std "map" "scan" "array-in-bounds?" "deep-flat" "for-each" "find" "index-of" "select" "except" "any?" "reduce")